The Violence of Us versus Them

 Pinker: Seeking System in the brain appears to drive all behavior.
 ALL behavior.

 The world is full of seekers whose identity is wrapped up in seeking wisdom, truth, or enlightenment.
-This is basically the same as seeking riches, beauty, fame, love, or recognition.
-The purpose of all of these identifications is to fill the emptiness
+This is the same as seeking riches, beauty, fame, love, or recognition.
+The purpose of all of these identifications is to fill the emptiness.

 Our brain’s frontal lobe contends with the regulation of fear and rage.
 The frontal lobe is the part of the brain that controls important cognitive skills in humans, such as emotional expression, problem-solving, memory, language, judgment, and sexual behavior.
 It is, in essence, the “control panel” of our personality and our ability to communicate.

-The personality will do anything in its power to preserve its identity and uphold its domain.
-This tendency – or, let’s say, this need – is so deep, so entrenched, so completely the fabric of our identity, that only the person who has gone a long way toward establishing the essential life can apprehend and appreciate this.
+The personality will do anything to preserve its identity and uphold its domain.
+This tendency – or, let’s say, this need – is so deep, entrenched, and completely the fabric of our identity that only the person who has gone a long way toward establishing the essential life can apprehend and appreciate this.

 Pinker: There is no single psychological root that makes us violent.